 All eleven of us piled into the limo, a mix of old friends, new friends, and newly reacquainted friends screaming over each other as we idled in traffic.
 The last time most of us were in a limo together two puked out the window, one bumped her head and someone who shall remain nameless peed in it.
 Five years later, everything and nothing had changed.

 Our ride through the strip felt like a tour around the world.
 There was a pyramid with a giant sphinx – Egypt, a plastic colosseum – ancient Rome, and a white man riding a Harley with a revolver strapped to his belt – This is America.
-Fun fact about Nevada gun laws: there are basically none.
+Fun fact about Nevada gun laws: there are none.
 No permits for rifles or shotguns, no mandatory background checks, no licence requirements, no limit on the number of bullets a gun can hold, no limit on how many guns a person can own.
-It’s legal to carry a gun into a bar, a restaurant, and a casino, so you can drink and kill your waiter at the same time.
-Cool!
+It’s legal to carry a gun into a bar, a restaurant, and a casino.

 Side note, Las Vegas is home to the deadliest mass shooting in all of America’s gross history of mass shootings.